hannah-leitheiser/compressImage/README.md

 ## ASCII Encoding
 ### image2ascii.py and ascii2image.py
-Python Scripts turna an image to (extended) ASCII art and back again.
+Python Scripts turn an image to (extended) ASCII art and back again.
 Uses one byte for characters -- no unicode and prints some header information at the beginning so the file can be recreated.

 Usage:

 `python image2rle.py myimage.png myimage.txt`

 `python rle2image.py myimage.txt output.png`

+## Glyph Encoding
+### image2glyph.py and glyph2image.py
+Python Scripts turn an image to a binary glyph file and back again.
+There are 16 predefined black-and-white glyphs of 8x8 pixels in lengh, and the file encodes the best match for each block in the given image.
+Lossy compression method.

+Usage:

+`python image2glyph.py myimage.png myimage.glyph

+`python glyph2image.py myimage.glyph output.png`